-Pharmacy staff will document the receipt and dispensing of each rectal gel dose/ applicator and the return/destruction of each unused (never dispensed) rectal gel dose/ applicator on the MTN-037 Pharmacy Accountability Record.
-Separate accountability records must be maintained for each lot of product, per instructions provided in the MTN-037 Pharmacy Study Product Management Procedures Manual available from the MTN LOC Pharmacist.
+Pharmacy staff will document the receipt and dispensing of each vaginal ring (VR) and the return/destruction of each unused (never dispensed) VR on the MTN-038 Pharmacy Vaginal Ring Accountability Record.
+Separate accountability records must be maintained for each lot of product, per instructions provided in the MTN-038 Pharmacy Study Product Management Procedures Manual available from the MTN LOC Pharmacist.

-Study clinic staff will contribute to the documentation of product provision and chain of custody as described in SSP Section 6.
+Study clinic staff will contribute to the documentation of product provision and chain of custody as described in SSP Section 7 Study Product Considerations and in the Clinic Study Product Accountability and Destruction SOP.

-The specifications related to document security and participant confidentiality described in Section 2.3.4 also apply to records maintained in the study pharmacies.
+The specifications related to document security and participant confidentiality described in SSP Section 2.3.4 also apply to records maintained in the study pharmacies.
 All records must be stored securely in the pharmacies with access limited to authorized study pharmacy staff only.